automata-network/docs/docs/mev/solutions/faas-or-meva.md

 ## :robot: Optimism

-Original proposers of MEVA and ETH 1.5.
+Optimism are the original proposers of MEVA.

-MEV Auction (MEVA) is created, in which the winner of the auction has the right to reorder submitted transactions and insert their own, as long as they do not delay any specific transaction by more than N blocks.
+MEV Auction (MEVA) is created in which the winner of the auction has the right to reorder submitted transactions and insert their own, as long as they do not delay any specific transaction by more than N blocks.

 ![](/assets/mev_auction.png){: style="zoom:100%"}

 **Implementing the Auction**

 The auction is able to extract MEV from miners by separating two functions 1) Transaction inclusion; and 2) transaction ordering.
-In order to implement MEVA roles are defined. **Block producers** which determine transaction inclusion, and **Sequencers** which determine transaction ordering.
+In order to implement MEVA roles are defined. **Block producers** determine transaction inclusion, and **Sequencers** determine transaction ordering.

 **Block producers - Transaction Inclusion**